 Art

 Something in a remote detached Danish fishing community attracted Skagen artists in the late nineteenth century evoking the atmosphere of time through an assortment of colorful paint tubes, sketches, paintings, piles of canvases and books.
-When asking a Dane “Who do you think of when I say Danish Artists?” most Danes respond “the famous Skagen artists.”
+When asking a Dane “Who do you think of when you think of Danish Artists?” most Danes respond “the famous Skagen artists.”
 The most well-known Skagen artists are Anna and Michael Ancher, Krøyer, Drachmann, Tuxen and Locher.
 These painters are known for their usage of light and special motifs.
 To see the Skagen painters in Copenhagen one must go to the Hirschsprungske samling.
-For more information see www.hirschsprung.dk
+For more information, see www.hirschsprung.dk

-Bjorn Winblad, yet another well-known Danish Artist has several posters depicting unique designs of the characters at the Tivoli Garden in Copenhagen to his credit.
+Bjørn Winblad, yet another well-known danish artist, has several posters depicting unique designs of the characters at the Tivoli Garden in Copenhagen to his credit.

 Sports